For tutorials on how to use the new Gutenberg content editor, go here:

 All your formatting (such as bold, italics, etc.) is now removed …

-(Copying formatted text in WordPress)
+(Copying formatted text)

 Line returns are created by pressing the “Enter” key after typing text …

 When you hit the “Enter” key to add spacing between lines of text, WordPress adds a regular paragraph ending tag (</p>) behind the scenes.
 To insert a line break tag (<br />) and create single line returns, use both the “shift” and “enter” keys …